PredDiff: Explanations and Interactions from Conditional Expectations: Additional plots: MNIST

 \section{Additional plots: MNIST}

-We show attributions for a more advanced variational autoencoder (VAE) imputer in \Cref{app-fig:mnist_vae}. \pd{} relevance attributions are qualitatively identical to the train set imputer in \Cref{fig:mnist}.
-Interactions, as measured by the joint effect, are also very similar.
-However, the VAE joint effects are more pronounced and sparse, which makes them easier to interpret, e.g. consider digit four and nine for which all \emph{background} attributions are removed.
+We show attributions for a (marginal) train set imputer in \Cref{app-fig:mnist} and \Cref{app-fig:mnist_shapcomparison_trainset}. \pd{} relevance attributions are qualitatively very similar to the (conditional) VAE imputer in \Cref{fig:mnist} and \Cref{fig:mnist_shapcomparison}.
+Interactions, as measured by the joint effect, are also similar.
+However, the VAE joint effects are more pronounced and sparse, which makes them easier to interpret, e.g., consider digit four and nine in \Cref{fig:mnist} for which all \emph{background} attributions are removed.
 In contrast, overall, the important, highly interacting superpixel do not change.
-To further highlight the qualitative differences between both imputers, we show example imputations in \Cref{app-fig:trainset_imputations} (train set) and \Cref{app-fig:vae_imputations} (VAE).
+Additionally, we show attributions for marginal and conditional imputer with more fine grained superpixels in \Cref{app-fig:mnist_trainset_150} and \Cref{app-fig:mnist_vae_150} respectively.
+To further highlight the qualitative differences between both imputers, we show example imputations in \Cref{app-fig:imputations}.
 As expected, the VAE imputations are more realistic but consequently less diverse.
 This is the reason for their more targeted attributions.